-We have a planned approach to engage with our suppliers about modern slavery.
-We have also drafted a Supplier Modern Slavery Protocol (the Protocol) to advise suppliers of our expectations in this area and mandate their compliance.
-The Protocol includes various remedial mechanisms in the event of non-compliance.
-We will aim to roll out this Protocol over the coming reporting period.
+We have started to engage with our suppliers about modern slavery.

+In the 2023 period, we will progress development of a Supplier Modern Slavery Protocol (the Protocol) which we will aim to roll out over the coming reporting period.

 We will, wherever possible, choose to partner with suppliers who support and strengthen our response to modern slavery.
 The Protocol refers suppliers to a number of relevant laws and guiding materials including: